MyCryptoHQ/support.mycrypto.com/src/content/hardware-wallets/backing-up-trezor-mycrypto.md

 ---%

 All you need is the 24 seed words that you wrote down when you first initially setup the TREZOR.
-You can use the words on MyCrypto to recover your ETH/ETC/Tokens.
+You can use the words on MyCrypto to recover your crypto and tokens.

-If you used any passphrases on the TREZOR and used any ETH/ETC/Tokens with a passphrase protected wallet, then you will also need the relevant passphrase.
+If you used any passphrases on the TREZOR and used any crypto or tokens with a passphrase protected wallet, then you will also need the relevant passphrase.

 **Do not store these recovery words on your computer, as it will be just as unsafe as using a normal private key.
-Always write it down physically using a pen, on a piece of paper only you have access to.
-Also do not take a photo of your piece of paper.**
+Always physically write it down using a pen and a piece of paper that only you have access to.
+Also, do not take a photo of your piece of paper.**

 ### Related Reading
 * [Why You Should Backup Your Hardware Wallet](https://support.mycrypto.com/hardware-wallets/why-you-should-backup-your-hardware-wallet.html)